HayerLab/Jessica-Code/README.md

 The .csv files contain the label matrices of the segmented cell masks and we will use these files in later cell tracking.

 ## Cell Tracking
+Acknowledgements: cell tracking algorithm done in collaboration with Lydia
 ### Matching Cellpose Masks to Nuclear Tracking Output

 The top level script for cell tracking is the ``` mask_matching.m ``` file.
 The cell mask tracking consists of three parts: nuclear tracking, motility parameters computations, cell mask matching.